PARENT TEACHER ASSOCIATION

 school.
 All interested parents and

 sponsoring Reading is Fun Week with a special look at our favorite author Dr. Suess, educational events, funding field trips, and buying

 after school at 12:50 p.m.
 Dates and

 are published in the school newsletter

 and posted on the school web site calendar.
-The PTA President for 2014-15 is Amber Stewart.
+The PTA President for 2016-17 is Emily Benton.

 Links:| National PTA

 Smith's Earn and Learn ties into your Fresh Values Card to earn funds for PTA programs.
 The program requires that you re-enroll your card each school year for continued participation.
 Hawthorne's ID No. is 80844.
 Sign-up online with this link, or stop in at any Smith's service desk.

 Box Tops for Education can be found on a wide variety of products.
 The PTA sponsors classroom competitions with rewards for the class bring in the most Box Tops.
 Clip and save Box Tops throughout the year and send them to school with your students.
 Information about promotions and bonus points is available at the following link: http://www.boxtops4education.com/